codemk8/blog/src/pages/microservice-auth.md

 # Design Choices

 There are many ways to implement a microservice.
-Here we make several opinionated design choices.
+Here we make several opinionated design decisions.

 1. For interface, we decide to expose the service via Restful HTTP endpoints.
 Other options include (g)RPC or message queue, which we will try later.
 2. For persistent storage of user information, we decide to use AWS's DynamoDB, which is a scalable key-value schema-less database.
 Even though this requires some prior configurations on AWS, the benefits of doing so are enormous: